vetchium/vetchium/README.md

 - Enforce best-practices via editorconfig, CI or other FOSS tooling automation as much as possible.
 It is the responsibility of the reviewers to check for these.
 - Merge small changes frequently.
 Hide things behind feature flags until they are tested for functionality and scale.
 Do not drop big changes.
 - The test files under dolores do not have a 80 column limit.
 But ensure that the code is readable.
 Try to maintain 80 column limit for the rest of the code.
+- Use https://sqlformat.darold.net/ to format SQL within the postgres.go file and dolores/*.pgsql files.
+This does not do a good job at breaking long lines, but it is better to be consistently formatted.
+If there is a better pgsqlfmt in future, use.